VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CLOSE_ALL_WINDOWS_GUIDE.md

 ### Voice Command Chains

-Configure VATSAL to recognize complex commands:
+Configure BOI to recognize complex commands:
 - "Clean up and shutdown" → Close all + Shutdown
 - "Privacy mode" → Close all + Lock screen
 - "Reset workspace" → Close all + Minimize all